Skip to content

 Article 368 of the Spanish Criminal Code (CP) is the gateway to every drug trafficking prosecution in Spain — from a street sale of a few grams to multi-tonne shipments tried before the National High Court.
 It punishes anyone who carries out acts of cultivation, production or trafficking in toxic drugs, narcotics or psychotropic substances, and anyone who otherwise promotes, favours or facilitates their illegal consumption, including mere possession for those purposes.
 As criminal defence lawyers specialised in drug offences, we explain how the penalty is scaled by substance, what the mitigated subtype of 368.2 is and when the aggravated forms of articles 369 and 370 CP come into play.

-The offence is deliberately broad: it requires neither a completed sale nor proven profit.
-Any act suitable to promote, favour or facilitate third-party consumption is enough.
+Article 368 CP is deliberately broad: any act suitable to promote, favour or facilitate third-party consumption is enough.
 That is why most trials are fought on two fronts: whether the substance causes serious harm to health, and whether possession was destined for trafficking or for personal use.

 The Conduct Covered: from Cultivation to Possession with Intent to Supply